shadow81627/daim/content/blog/git-workflow.md

 \
 Pulling change-sets using rebase rewrites the history of the branch you’re working on and keeps your changes on top.

-### 1. **Create a Github issue**
+### 1. **Create a GitHub issue**

-Use a Issue template to provide a skeleton of all the details needed for a good issue.
+Use an issue template to provide a skeleton of all the details needed for a good issue.

 ### 2. **Pull** latest changes from Main default branch